rick2600/writeups/9447CTF_2014/johnlions.md

 ```

 The /usr/lib/atrun seemed an interesting vector, it runs jobs queued by 'at'.
 This was abused in the past to execute commands as root.
 The attack is possible because the /usr/spool/at is writable by anyone.
-What is needed is to create a file in a specific format in this directory and wait to atrun execute it.
+What is needed is to create a file in a specific format in this directory and wait for atrun to execute it.
 We can create a link to a file owned by root and try to inject our commands there.

 #### The attack